 The John W. Hunt Memorial Scholarship

 The scholarships cover the cost of conference registration, with the possibility of additional funding depending on available resources.
-These awards are funded by generous donations in memory of Faulkner scholar John W. Hunt and by annual dues from members of the Society.
+These awards are funded by annual dues from members of the Society.
 The number of awards depends on current funds, and we invite donations to help fund these important scholarships.
+Remaining funds support students and junior and contingent faculty present at MLA and ALA on our Society-sponsored panels.

 About John W. Hunt